jack1232/webgpu09/README.md

 # Step-by-Step WebGPU Graphics Programming (9)
-## Create Triangle with Different Vertex Colors
+## Create Square using Index Buffer

 This is the source code for the 9th part of a series YouTube videos on step-by-step WebGPU graphics programming.